 Third, use php.ini or phpinfo.php file to view the PHP version.

-Fourth, if you have a bit of technical know-how regarding stuff like WordPress development, PHP languages you can check your CPanel located under the statistics sidebar.
+Fourth, if you have a bit of technical know-how regarding stuff like WordPress development, and PHP languages you can check your CPanel located under the statistics sidebar.
 Also, you can use apps like “PHP Config”, “PHP Variable Manager” or similar.
 Remember, you need to look for the folder on which you have WordPress installation as each folder on your account can have a different PHP version.

-Why PHP version is important for update?
+Why PHP version is important for updates?

 1. Updation leads to improvements

 Almost all programming languages are constantly being improved upon.
-Your server needs at least PHP 7 or higher to create a website that is more secure, faster, leaner, less resource hungry, and overall better.
+Your server needs at least PHP 7 or higher to create a website that is more secure, faster, leaner, less resource-hungry, and overall better.

 3. Older versions are no longer supported